 Tips, tricks, and recipes for 5 common types of winter squash you can find at your local grocery store.
 No reason to be intimidated by these beauties.
 Here is a how-to guide you’ll use again and again.

-Cooking with squash may seem daunting if you’ve never done it or you have limited experience with it.
-I want you to be able to enjoy these delicious vegetables so I’ve come up with a guide filled with tips, tricks, and recipes on 5 types of winter squash.
+Cooking with winter squash may seem daunting if you’ve never done it or you have limited experience with it.
+I want you to be able to enjoy these delicious vegetables, so I’ve come up with a guide filled with tips, tricks, and recipes with winter squash.
 These include Butternut, Spaghetti, Acorn, Pumpkin, and Kabocha.
 Let’s break it down by type of squash.

 The flavor of this squash is nutty and sweet.
 It can be roasted and eaten with a little salt and thyme, or pureéd and added to sauces or soups.
 It’s easily frozen in cubes for up to one month.
 I recommend not to try to eat it in cube form after freezing and thawing, however, since it will be higher in water content and slightly mushy.
 It is best used for sauces and soups after freezing.

 To cook butternut squash, start by cutting down the middle between the neck and the bulbous bottom with a chef knife in one motion.
 It’s a tough little guy, so remember to keep your fingers far away while cutting at all times.

 After cutting in half, slice the top where the vine is attached and the bottom where it sat on the ground to make an even surface.
 Use a vegetable peeler to remove the tough skin from both pieces.
 Next, slice the pieces in half lengthwise.
 You will reveal a section containing seeds in the bottom half when you do this.
 Use a spoon or ice cream scoop and remove them.
 Continue cutting on an even, dry, non-wiggly surface until you have the size cubes you need for your recipe.

 Here are some great recipes with butternut squash.

 - Pasta with Roasted Butternut Squash sauce